softwaresaved/NGCMGSoton-2015-06-21/template/index.md

 ## Other Resources

-(Not mandatory, perhaps we finish these off for future reference)
+(Not mandatory, perhaps we finish these off for future reference.
+The first is a set of slides written in markdown and converted into HTML, just like this page.
+See motivation.md)

 *   [Motivation](motivation.html)
 *   [Reference](reference.html)